-MESP uses a charge grid to generate a corona discharge and release negative ions with a voltage of -10.2KV.
-The negative ions collide with air molecules to generate more negative ions, forming an avalanche effect.
+MESP uses a charge grid to generate a corona discharge and release high energy electrons with a voltage of -10.2KV.
+These electrons form an avalanche effect and generate more and more electrons.
+Finally they collide with air molecules to produce lots of negative ions.

 The fine particles will block the negatively charged air molecules from flying and stick them together.
 The fine particles continue to absorb negatively charged molecules until they are saturated.
 The fine particles thus carry enough negative charges.

-Once the fine particulates carry enough negative charges, they move to the positive plate under the action of the dense MESP matrix electric field – and are firmly attracted by it.
+Once the fine particles carry enough negative charges, they move to the positive plate under the action of the dense MESP matrix electric field – and are firmly attracted by it.

 1824: Hohlfeld, a mathematics teacher in Büzig, Germany, first proposed that electricity can precipitate smoke particles.